monero-project/monero/README.md

 If you want to help out, see [CONTRIBUTING](docs/CONTRIBUTING.md) for a set of guidelines.

-## Scheduled software upgrades
+## Scheduled software/network upgrades

-Monero uses a fixed-schedule software upgrade (hard fork) mechanism to implement new features.
-This means that users of Monero (end users and service providers) should run current versions and upgrade their software on a regular schedule.
-Software upgrades occur during the months of April and October.
-The required software for these upgrades will be available prior to the scheduled date.
+Monero uses a scheduled software/network upgrade (hard fork) mechanism to implement new features into the Monero software and network.
+This means that users of Monero (end users and service providers) should run current versions and upgrade their software when new releases are available.
+Software upgrades occur when new features are developed and implemented in the codebase.
+Network upgrades occur in tandem with software upgrades that modify the consensus rules of the Monero network.
+The required software for network upgrades will be available prior to the scheduled network upgrade date.
 Please check the repository prior to this date for the proper Monero software version.
 Below is the historical schedule and the projected schedule for the next upgrade.

 Dates are provided in the format YYYY-MM-DD.
+The "Minimum" is the software version that follows the new consensus rules.
+The "Recommended" version may include bug fixes and other new features that do not affect the consensus rules.

 | Software upgrade block height  | Date       | Fork version      | Minimum Monero version | Recommended Monero version | Details                                                                            |